 While in İstanbul people always tend to ask me “what else could we visit/see”.
 If they are all through with the “classics”, I suggest they have a look at the Pera Museum.

-If you are into art where you can vision scenes of İstanbul and Daily Life in the Ottoman world between the 17th to the early 20th century you need to have a stop here.
+If you are into art where you can see scenes of İstanbul and Daily Life in the Ottoman world between the 17th to the early 20th century, you need to have a stop here.

 The Collection Exhibitions in Pera Museum are: